 Must have key features for using the BI

-Modern trends of using big data wisely for the growth of the company is picking up race.
-Some key features to look out for that will definitely put you to an advantage and help you to expedite your tool evaluation process.
+Modern trends of using big data wisely for the growth of the company is picking up the race.
+Some key features to look out for that will definitely put you to advantage and help you to expedite your tool evaluation process.
 It makes using the BI all the more relevant.

-- Making a cloud-based and mobile-ready tool is advantageous.The changing trends of wisely using big data according to BI and uninterrupted access to business analytics is strategically mission critical.
-Be sure the tool you make is cloud-based and offers a mobile application version for access through cross-browser, tablet or smartphone.
-Admin Dashboard should be trendy, responsive and adaptable to the different size of the screen, adaptive to landscape view or portrait view, via any 4G/LTE network or public Wi-Fi network or hotspot.
-Ensure your Admin Dashboard enables the user to view the reports anytime, and anywhere.
+The changing trends of wisely using big data according to BI and uninterrupted access to business analytics is strategically mission-critical.
+Be sure the tool you make is cloud-based and offers a mobile application version for access through cross-browser, tablet, or smartphone.
+Admin Dashboard should be trendy, responsive, and adaptable to the different sizes of the screen, adaptive to landscape view or portrait view, via any 4G/LTE network or public Wi-Fi network or hotspot.
+Ensure Understanding Admin Dashboard enables the user to view the reports anytime, and anywhere.

-- Customizing real-time data feeds.The real-time reporting system needs the tools to connect real data and feed it into reporting system creating as much near real reports as possible.
-Fresh or old data could be in the matter of days, hours or minutes old.
-The customers, clients or employees demand quick feed of data related to products, services, information and response time from a company.
+The real-time reporting system needs the tools to connect real data and feed it into a reporting system creating as many near-real reports as possible.
+Fresh or old data could be in a matter of days, hours, or minutes old.
+The customers, clients, or employees demand a quick feed of data related to products, services, information, and response time from a company.
 It is time to change your batch processing data tools to match with the modern trends.

-- Drag and drop editing feature for easy visualization.Make your tool with easy and simple drag and drop features and indicators on your dashboard so that you can connect data from any data source.
+Make your tool with easy and simple drag and drop features and indicators on your dashboard so that you can connect data from any data source.
 Your tools should be able to create clean, live, visualized dashboards and reports with fewer efforts.
 Just a few clicks should do the work.
-If you find it difficult to make a clean and easy report with your tools then it is time to re-think about them.
+If you find it difficult to make a clean and easy report with your tools then it is time to re-think them.

-- Automated connectivity to multiple analytics platforms and data refreshes.Your dashboard should be easily able to connect to a large number of systems and databases like Google Analytics, Salesforce, Facebook, Twitter, Oracle, MySQL, and files on Dropbox, Google Drive, and others.
-You should wisely schedule the refresh dates and times that make the most sense for your business, team or users.
+Your dashboard should be easily able to connect to a large number of systems and databases like Google Analytics, Salesforce, Facebook, Twitter, Oracle, MySQL, and files on Dropbox, Google Drive, and others.
+You should wisely schedule the refresh dates and times that make the most sense for your business, team, or users.

-- Periodic scheduling of dashboard publications.
+5. Periodic scheduling of dashboard publications.

 Your publication tools should allow you to create schedules of various dashboards and automate the periodic publication of them to the users or groups of users.
 This regular periodic scheduling will allow your user to have fresh and real visualizations of your Dashboard.
 It makes your Dashboard more relevant and real to the needs of your user.

-- Cross platform access and compatibility.
+6. Cross-platform access and compatibility.

-- Users related data display.
+8. Users related data display.

-Design your admin dashboard to present data and display according to per-user, per-team of users or groups.
-It should allow the user to dig into your charts, indicators and tables, display sub tables, other dashboards according to their role specific information to avoid confusion.
+Design your admin dashboard to present data and display according to per-user, per-team of users, or groups.
+It should allow the user to dig into your charts, indicators, and tables, display sub tables, other dashboards according to their role-specific information to avoid confusion.